avh4/elm-program-test/docs/cmds.md

 ### Planning the change

-The first thing we need to do is define an inspectable type that can represent all the effects that our `update` and `init` functions want to produce.
+Since Elm does not currently allow us to inspect `Cmd` values, the first thing we need to do is define a new type that we *can* inspect that can represent all the effects that our `update` and `init` functions want to produce.
 Our `init` and `update` functions will change to use this new type,